liwuqiong/liwuqiong.github.io/_posts/2023-11/2023-11-02-Losing balance.md

 description:
 summary:
 category: daily
-tags: [descipline, programming, python, learning]
+tags: [discipline, programming, python, learning]
 ---
 Learning programming python the whole day, covering the topic about functions, modules and http requests.
 I don't think it's productive.
 I could have done more, including some works on A1 and A3 project.